Wounds Canada Research Posters and Presentations:

 We seek out:

-• Innovation: Technologies, and/or practices that improve health service delivery, health care outcomes, and health economics,
+• Innovation: Technologies, and/or practices that improve health service delivery, health care outcomes and health economics.

 • Integration: Projects or activities that improve/foster interdisciplinary team work.
 Collaborative care across health care settings, patient and other stakeholder involvement, moving innovative technologies from bench to bedside

-• Access: knowledge translation, best practice implementation, or other initiatives used to improve access to Optimal Care, new products, integrated services, knowledgeable care providers.
+• Access: knowledge translation, best practice implementation or other initiatives used to improve access to optimal care, new products, integrated services, knowledgeable care providers.